Chapter 14. Enabling SSL/TLS on Overcloud Public Endpoints

 The certificate authority contents require the same indentation level for all new lines.

 You can also inject additional CAs with the

-If using a DNS hostname to access the overcloud through SSL/TLS, create a new environment file (
+If using a DNS hostname to access the overcloud through SSL/TLS, you will need to copy the

 14.10.
 Adding Environment Files During Overcloud Creation

 The deployment command (

 -e option to add environment files.
 Add the environment files from this section in the following order: